DIY Ring Light

 -Box cutter or scissors

 If you can find an LED light constructed in a bright enough tube, feel free to try it.
-I went with this because it was 5200 lumen, and I wanted a BLAM IN YOUR FACE light.
+I went with this because it was 5200 lumens, and I wanted a BLAM IN YOUR FACE light.
 That, and I didn't bother shopping around.

 Start by drawing out the inside and outside diameter of the frame.
 Be generous and make the circle slightly larger than the actual size.
 Now grab that box cutter and cut the circle out.
 It would help if you ended up with a cardboard steering wheel.